PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

 aware of any work that has attempted to use this interpretation of MI for phonological purposes.

-The other interpretation of MI assumes that X and Y are different random variables, with X being “possible speech sounds occurring as the first member of a bigram” and Y being “possible speech sounds occurring as the second member of a bigram.”
+The other interpretation of MI, which we will call *ordered pair pMI*, assumes that X and Y are different random variables, with X being “possible speech sounds occurring as the first member of a bigram” and Y being “possible speech sounds occurring as the second member of a bigram.”
 This gives a directional interpretation to